raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Let's start by writing a function to catenate any two finite state automaton recognizer descriptions.
 First, we'll need to rename states in the second description so that they don't conflict with the first description.

-Here's a function that takes two descriptions, and returns a copy of the second description with conflicts renamed:
+Here's a function, `prepareSecondForCatenation` that takes two descriptions, and returns a copy of the second description with conflicts renamed, along with the helper functions it uses:

 ```javascript
 function statesOf(description) {